dsoto/ENSP-337-notes/heat-capacity.md

     - Depends on the amount of material
     - Example: mass, volume

+# Heat Capacity

+- When heat moves from one material to another one temperature rises the other falls
+- The temperature rise occurs as heat increases the motion of atoms in the material
+- The rate of change in temperature with added energy is dictated by the heat capacity
+- Ratio of heat added to temperature change

 ## Heat Capacity

-- Extensive property
+- Extensive property (of the material and the amount)
 - Measured in Joules per degree Kelvin

 ## Specific Heat Capacity

-- Intensive property
+- Intensive property (of the material only)
 - Measured in Joules per mass per degree Kelvin